 With that, go back to the beginning – the birth of your idea.
 How can you turn it into reality?
 How can your mobile app development plan be a success?
 Learn about the factors that influence your mobile app development process by taking note of the items on this list.

-1. Distribution Channel
+1. Distribution channel

 As a developer, you must first identify which platform best supports your grand idea.
 Though Google Play Store and Apple App Store serve the same function, they have different guidelines.
 You can view the description, icon, logo, screenshots or image gallery, and a snippet or a trailer of the app on both platforms.
 However, there are few elements that differentiate one from the other.

 For instance, businesses generate more income when they first release their app on the App Store than in Google Play Store.
-In terms of description, Google Play Store gets more taps because of their read more button is in a prominent position.
+In terms of description, Google Play Store gets more taps because of the read more button is in a prominent position.
 You can find the description hidden above the image gallery and screenshots.
-The App Store, on the other hand, optimizes their description for iPhone screens.
+The App Store, on the other hand, optimizes its description for iPhone screens.
 You can read the description directly without needing to tap on a button or scroll down.
-In terms of screenshots or image gallery, Apple App Store has an advantage because the Play Store places them below the fold.
+In terms of screenshots or image galleries, Apple App Store has an advantage because the Play Store places them below the fold.

 These factors play a part in your app’s user engagement.
 The setup of the platforms can influence how people respond to your app.
 Moreover, the platforms are also essential when thinking of other factors such as monetization, security, and the availability of different types of apps.

-2. Audience Research
+2. Audience research

 For your idea to become successful, you must first conduct audience research.
 Knowing your audience involves understanding the industry and getting in-depth knowledge about the people that might take an interest in your apps.
 It is important because users tend to be diverse.
 You must track the demographics of the users of your app.
 That way, you can identify the age, gender, relevant businesses, and potential customers you can target.

 If you want your app to solve a problem, you should not base your decisions on assumptions.
-Guessing users’ tastes and preferences lead to poorly executed app development.
+Guessing users’ tastes and preferences leads to poorly executed app development.
 You can make an approximation of the gender that is likely to use your app, but it’s best if you conduct surveys, look into online communities, and use tools to get to know your market.
 Creating different personas also helps you visualize the needs of different users.
 It helps you identify which parts of the project you must prioritize and which features to include in your app.

-3. App Idea
+3. App idea

 Apps don’t come out of thin air.
 They start as brilliant ideas.
 Unfortunately, not all ideas become great and successful once you turn them into an app.
 Remember that working on an app development project requires money, effort, and time.
 Therefore, you must first examine your idea before you can begin working on it.
 You must first check if your design is unique.
 With thousands of apps on both platforms, you are sure to find one that already has the concept you have in mind.

 Besides being unique, your app idea must satisfy a need.
 There’s no use wasting your resources if no one needs and wants your concept.
 Of course, you must also find out if your idea has a lot of competition.
 It may be difficult to break through in a saturated market.
-Most of all, you must be able to differentiate your idea from the what’s already available on the platforms.
+Most of all, you must be able to differentiate your idea from what’s already available on the platforms.
 It must also be able to resolve the weaknesses of the existing competitive apps.

 A Nielsen survey on consumer preference for mobile apps vs. mobile sites found that Indian consumers prefer apps that personalize their experience.
 You can improve your app idea when you research your audience as well as your competition.
-It helps strengthen your app idea and push you to exhaust your brain juices to generate innovative solutions.
+It helps strengthen your app idea and pushes you to exhaust your brain juices to generate innovative solutions.

-4. App Development Strategy
+4. App development Satrategy

 To properly execute your app idea, you must come with a plan.
 In this case, you must have a solid app development strategy.
-A cohesive strategy answers all the questions you have towards the app development process.
+A cohesive strategy answers all the questions you have about the app development process.
 It clarifies how much of the design work you will undertake for the app development.
-It covers your timeframe for working in the project.
+It covers your timeframe for working on the project.
 It also factors in the technology you will use to develop your app idea.